-- Always ensure that the pot has a drainage hole in the base and empty any saucers and trays regularly to prevent excess water pooling around the base of the pot.
+- Always ensure that the pot has a drainage hole in the base and empty any saucers and trays regularly to prevent excess water from pooling around the base of the pot.

 Take the alocasia out of the pot and rinse away any soil from the roots so you can assess their conditions.
-The roots should be firm and light colored whereas diseased roots are dark brown, soft and have a foul smell.
+The roots should be firm and light colored whereas diseased roots are dark brown, soft, and have a foul smell.

 Cut away any diseased mushy roots back to healthy growth with a sharp pair of pruners.
-Wipe the blades of the pruners with a cloth soaked in disinfectant between each snip to sterilize the blades and prevent passing fungal disease pathogens from rotting root to healthy part of the plant.
+Wipe the blades of the pruners with a cloth soaked in disinfectant between each snip to sterilize the blades and prevent passing fungal disease pathogens from rotting root to the healthy part of the plant.

-The shock and trauma of this type of surgery is likely to cause the enter plant to die back, but the corms can be replanted and regrow new foliage if the conditions are favorable.
+The shock and trauma of this type of surgery are likely to cause the enter plant to die back, but the corms can be replanted and regrow new foliage if the conditions are favorable.

 Watch this helpful YouTube video for a visual guide to treating plants with root rot: